-She and other providers commonly hear justifications from people with diabetes, including:
+She and other providers commonly hear justifications and rationalizations from people with diabetes, including:

-However, there are valid concerns to consider, including drug costs, weight gain, and the risk of hypoglycemia with several categories of blood glucose-lowering medications.
+There are valid concerns to consider, including drug costs, possible weight gain, and the risk of hypoglycemia, which is associated with a shrinking number of categories of blood glucose-lowering medications.

-When people with type 2 ask for one more chance to lose weight or promise to watch what they eat, providers often hold off prescribing blood glucose-lowering medication.
-If blood sugar remains out of control for a few more months, there’s more risk of damage to organs and tissues from head to toe.
+When people with type 2 ask for one more chance to lose weight or promise to watch what they eat, health care providers often hold off prescribing blood glucose-lowering medication or adding another.
+If blood sugar remains too high for a few more months, that risks continuous damage to organs and tissues from head to toe.

 Consider Lifestyle Changes, Plus Medication

-In the past, treatment for type 2 diabetes, particularly at diagnosis, focused mainly on changing lifestyle behaviors to more healthful eating, regular exercise, and weight loss.
+In the past, treatment for type 2 diabetes (particularly at diagnosis) focused mainly on changing lifestyle behaviors to more healthful eating, regular exercise, and weight loss.
 But research has led to greater understanding of the progressive nature of type 2 diabetes.
-The availability of new blood glucose-lowering medications introduced since 1995 have also contributed to the change of current treatment strategies.
+The availability of several new categories of blood glucose-lowering medications introduced since 1995 has increased the push for earlier and more aggressive blood glucose control over time.

 Less and less insulin and continued insulin resistance lead to ever-higher blood sugar levels if untreated.
-In addition, several other damaging health problems, including high blood pressure and elevated blood lipids (such as cholesterol), are associated with insulin resistance.
+In addition, several other damaging health problems can occur, including high blood pressure and elevated blood lipids (such as low HDL [good] cholesterol, high LDL [bad] cholesterol, and elevated triglycerides), which are associated with insulin resistance.
 In fact, these problems often occur prior to the rise of blood sugar levels.

 Weight loss usually improves insulin sensitivity, but weight loss is not always possible.
-If a person loses weight soon after being diagnosed with type 2 (or, better yet, when they have prediabetes), weight loss usually improves insulin sensitivity.
-"Losing even 10-20 pounds with a healthy eating and physical-activity plan can improve insulin resistance, the centerpiece of the type 2 storm.
+If a person loses weight soon after being diagnosed with type 2 (or, better yet, when they have prediabetes), insulin sensitivity usually improves.
+"Losing even 10-20 pounds from one’s starting weight with a healthy eating and physical-activity plan can improve insulin resistance, the centerpiece of the type 2 storm.
 This amount of weight loss can also lower blood pressure and improve blood lipids," Shwide-Slavin says.